 From the start I was fascinated by the creative process itself, by the process of projecting and giving shape to unconscious content, and interacting with something that responds to my actions.
+I learned that the unconscious will help one, because it wants to, if approached in the right way.

 What started as creative experimentation with the psyche eventually culminated in the art exhibition at the Irma Stern Museum, Cape Town.
 The books, The Old Woman and the Moon and Die Zebravis, were published simultaneously.
 In Images I follow the thread of deeper meaning as it meanders across 25 years.